Decline of the Dharma: In Mahayana sources

-Other sutras mention a time of one thousand years.
+Another sutra which is related to the Nirvana Sutra focuses on the topic of the Final Age.
+The Sūtra of the Total Extinction of the Dharma (佛說法滅盡經) contains the following prophecy of the final period:After my final nirvāṇa, when the Dharma is about to perish, in the evil world of the five heinous crimes, the paths of Māra will flourish.
+Māras will become ascetics and disrupt my path.
+They will wear worldly clothes but delight in monastic robes of five colors.
+They will drink wine, eat meat, kill living beings, crave flavors, have no compassionate hearts, and harbor hatred and jealousy toward one another.Other sutras mention a time of one thousand years.
 The Bhadrakalpika Sutra for example, states "The true Dharma (saddharma) will last for five hundred years, and likewise the semblace of the true Dharma (saddharma-pratirūpaka)."
 This one thousand year timetable is also found in other sources like the Dazhidulun.
 Still other sutras, like the Candragarbha Sutra of the Great Collection, have a timetable of 1,500 years, with the true Dharma lasting for 500 years and the age of the "semblance of the true dharma" (saddharma-pratirupaka) lasting for a thousand years.

+Candragarbha Sutra

 The Candragarbha Sutra (Ch: Yuezangfen 月藏分, "Moon Treasury Section") of the Mahāsaṃnipāta Sūtra is a key source for the doctrine of Dharma decline.
 There are different editions of this text.
 One of these provides a different schema of five five-hundred year periods (五五百歳, Chinese: wǔ wǔ bǎi sùi; Japanese: go no gohyaku sai), each of which is less ideal for practicing Buddhism than the last.
 This schema, which covers a span of 2,500 years was also very influential in East Asian Buddhism and it was widely quoted and relied upon by Chinese and Japanese authors.